 Not all feedback is valuable.
 If testers are burying you in opinions about the color of your logo while you’re looking for bug reports for your development team, beta can start to feel like a hassle.
 We define relevant feedback as any feedback that results in a direct improvement in the quality of your product, or information that meets another specific goal set for your beta test.
 Encouraging your testers to focus on providing relevant feedback is tough for any beta manager.

-5. Organizing and Distributing Feedback
+5. Prioritizing and Distributing Feedback